TartuDen/BMR_Generator/README.md

 1. In empty fields type names of the reagents / starting materials or solvents.

 ### Body part
-Below header we have body part, it is one row that has 3 columns:
+Below the header we have a body part, it is one row that has 3 columns:
 **Sequence number**
 **Equipment**
-has 2 drop down menues:
+has 2 drop-down menus:
-1. Equipment type - selecting among mani equipment.
+1. Equipment type - selecting among main equipment.
-2. Type of Activity - based on selected equipment, populates with specific type of operations.
+2. Type of Activity - based on selected equipment, populates with specific types of operations.
-**Description** - After selecting Equipmen type and Type of activity, this cell will be populated with respective operation.
+**Description** - After selecting the Equipment type and Type of activity, this cell will be populated with the respective operations.
-**Other** - here will be placeholders for recording actual data during the operaiton.
+**Other** - there will be placeholders for recording actual data during the operation.

 Here's an example of how the process description is structured: